-Programs must appoint at least one of the subspecialty-certified core faculty members to be associate program director(s).
+Program must appoint at least one of the subspecialty-certified core faculty members to be associate program director(s).
 The associate program director(s) must be provided with support equal to a dedicated minimum time for administration of the program as follows: (Core)

 Number of Approved Minimum Support

 Fellow Positions Required (FTE)

-&lt;7 0
+<7 0

 7-9 .13

 10-12 .14

-13-15 .15
+>12 .15

-16-18 .16

-&gt;18 .17

-Specialty-Specific Background and Intent: For instance, a program with an approved complement of eight fellows is required to have at least two percent FTE support for the program director and at least 13 percent FTE support for the associate program director(s).
+Specialty-Specific Background and Intent: For instance, a program with an approved complement of eight fellows must have at least 25 percent FTE support for the program director and at least 13 percent FTE support for the associate program director (s).
 Although the associate program director (s) will also be core faculty members, the required FTE support is not cumulative.
-Associate program directors must receive either support for the associate program director position or the 10 percent FTE for the core faculty member position, but not both.
-For example, if one core faculty member is named the associate program director for a eight-fellow program, the support for that position must be at least 13 percent FTE.
+The associate program director must receive either support for the associate program director position or the 10 percent FTE for the core faculty member position, but not both.
+For example, if one core faculty member is named the associate program director for an eight-fellow program, the support for that position must be at least 13 percent FTE.
 Further, the Review Committee allows the minimum required FTE support to be shared among multiple associate program director s, as delegated by and at the discretion of the program director.